questdb/documentation/documentation/reference/function/window.md

 Imagine a group of cars in a race.
 Each car has a number, a name, and a finish time.
-If you wanted to know the average finish time, you could use an aggregate function like `avg` to calculate it.
+If you wanted to know the average finish time, you could use an aggregate function like [`avg()`](#avg) to calculate it.
 But this would only give you a single
 result: the average time.
 You wouldn't know anything about individual cars' times.

-Now, let's say you want to know how each car's time compares to the average.
-Enter window functions.
-A window function allows you to calculate the average finish time (the window), but for each car (row) individually.

-For example, you could use a window function to calculate the average finish time for all cars, but then apply this average to each car to see if they were faster or slower than the average.
-The `OVER` clause in a window function is like saying, "for each car, compare their time to the average time of all cars."
+For example, a window function allows you to calculate the average finish time for all the cars (the window), but display it on each car (row), so you can compare this average to each car's average speed to see if they were faster or slower than the global average.

 So, in essence, window functions allow you to perform calculations that consider more than just the individual row or the entire table, but a 'window' of related